SimisRnD/simis-cms/README.md

 An optimized web application archive (.war), with production settings, is released to this project's GitHub releases, ready for installation and which automatically upgrades previously installed versions.

+The latest release is at <https://github.com/SimisRnD/simis-cms/releases>.

-The release notes will include a list of changes for review.
+Release notes include a list of changes for review.

 Download the .war and follow your choice of deployment options.